getstation/stream-json-rpc/packages/stream-json-rpc/README.md

   });

 // You could also create any handler here with `addRequestHandler`
-// or `addNotificationHandler`, and process1 would be abvle to call them.
+// or `addNotificationHandler`, and process1 would be able to call them.
 ```